 Kaléo is Hawaiian for "voice" and Greek for "I call."
 The Kaléo program is designed to provide students with unique opportunities to listen to God's voice and discover His call on their lives.
-This is done through a fusion of five different components working together: Leadership Training, Learning and Doing, Community, Outdoor Adventures, and Academics.
+This is done through a fusion of five different components working together: Leadership Training, Ministry Experience, Community, Outdoor Adventures, and Academics.

 The ages of 17 to 22 are pivotal years in a young person's life.
 It is a time where young adults find themselves leaving home for the first time and learning about their life and faith in a whole new way.

 A solid foundation of faith, character, and leadership ability is a valuable starting point on the way to whatever comes next.
 The Kaléo program provides that foundation as students are called to study, serve, and test their limits in outdoor adventures and ministry opportunities.

 At the Kaléo program, students can complete their first year of college while engaging in adventure and frontline ministry at Qwanoes.
 Students can choose to transfer these credits directly to Briercrest and continue their education in a Christian environment, pursue education at another institution, or seek other opportunities after the year is over.
 In whatever path students choose, this year is a set-apart, foundational year that prepares them for a life of godly leadership in all areas.

 Media & approach to electronics